 Construction in progress in the course of construction for production, supply or administrative purposes are carried at cost, less any recognised impairment loss.
-Costs include any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+Costs include any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management including costs of testing whether the related assets is functioning properly.
 Depreciation of these assets, on the same basis as other property assets, commences when the assets are ready for their intended use.